+Message from the President (cont.)
 Donna Rosenbaum Cooper stepped into the position of Secretary early in the year and documented the monthly meetings.
 She has also provided valuable input from her previous experiences with organizations such as ours.
-Going forth, Donna has offered to formulate a future marketing plan to help the society continue its growth into a modern, viable community asset.
+Going forth, Donna has offered to formulate a future marketing plan to help the Society continue its growth into a modern, viable community asset.
 Harrison Gowdy and Mackensie Wittmer have continued to manage and coordinate school programs and other projects.
-Their planning and participation on behalf of the society in the "Wright at Home" event has helped establish it into a new Oakwood tradition.
+Their planning and participation on behalf of the Society in the Wright at Home event centered on Hawthorne Hill has helped establish it into a new Oakwood tradition.
 They were also essential in organizing the nominations for the 2015 Board.
-Mackensie has maintained the society's Facebook and Twitter pages, as well.
-They will be moving off of the Board next year, but will continue to offer their expertise as active volunteers in society programs and tasks.
+Mackensie has maintained the Society's Facebook and Twitter pages, as well.
+They will be moving off of the Board next year, but will continue to offer their expertise as active volunteers in Society programs and tasks.